 effective a handwashing solution than medicated soap and iodine

-the future.
+have for years.
 As my wife, the retired ICU and OTU nurse, says:

 "Your hands are only as clean as the last surface you touched."